CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/tuner-evolution.rst

 - Seamless setup experience.
 - Support and integrate our extension feature-set.

 Tuner v1 was and is great, but we wanted to do more.
-In 2023, we introduced Tuner X.
+In the 2023 season, we introduced Tuner X.

 Introducing Tuner X
 -------------------